Filed Under 'Integrative Medicine'

 Wednesday, November 6th, 2013

-Large well-established integrative medicine center in Pennsylvania is searching for a Board Certified Primary Care Physician.
+Large well-established Integrative Medicine center in Pennsylvania is searching for a BC/BE Family Medicine Physician.
 This multi-disciplinary center provides comprehensive patient-centered care and integrates natural therapies into conventional medical diagnosis and treatment.

 Position offers guaranteed base salary with generous productivity incentive, comprehensive benefits package and relocation considered.

 Located in a beautiful, quaint area 1 hour from Philadelphia.
 Interested candidates contact Lisa McDonald at Integrated Connections; firstname.lastname@example.org